Genius Strategies for Raising Kids Who Are Smart About Money—Starting at Age 4

 This is an appropriate stage to begin involving your child in your family’s financial situation, especially once college becomes a closer reality.
 At the dinner table, talk about credit scores and what it takes to apply for financial aid.
 Education is power.

 There are several budget, saving, and investing apps that let kids clearly see where their money goes, says James Nichols, senior vice president of Voya Financial's Customer Solutions Group.
 His pick: Current ($36 a year; iOS and Android).
 The app, which is synced with a debit card, features spending, saving, and giving “wallets.”
 Parents can set up notifications and make direct deposits as well.
-Or have kids keep a record of every penny they spend over a period of time.
-“Then evaluate the information together so they see where their money goes,” says Godfrey.
-As for credit cards, experts say teens shouldn’t get one until they have a regular source of income and can make payments.
-“Otherwise, the risk is too high for not being able to pay it off on a timely basis,” says Glista.
+Or have kids keep a record of every penny they spend over a period of time to learn how to budget money.
+“Then evaluate the information together so they see where their money goes,” Godfrey says.

 Play “What If?”